 As the exhibition was drawing to a close, Brown’s illness returned with a sudden fury, the medication to treat the symptoms no longer doing its job.
 Horrible panic attacks sent him reeling, and in late 2015 he returned home to Pittsburgh, feeling more fragile than ever.
 Even with his medication correctly adjusted, Brown had to endure a few more episodes before he and his supportive family reached an accord: he needed formalized evaluation and observation in an environment staffed by professionals who fully understood his illness.

-A trusted therapist friend of his mother’s offered only one suggestion: The Retreat, part of the Maryland-based Sheppard Pratt Health System.
+A trusted therapist friend of his mother’s offered only one suggestion: The Retreat, part of the Maryland-based Sheppard Pratt system of care.
 There, among other residents who had arrived at some sort of crossroads—young adults unable to make the transition to adulthood, adults failing to cope with significant life changes, accomplished professionals struggling with co-occurring disorders, such as a substance use problem paired with a serious mental health diagnosis, etc.—he would try to heal.

 “Like Sam, a number of bipolar patients are very creative,” says Dr. Ross.
 “Many of them are not sure how much they want to treat their illness, because they are afraid they will lose their creativity, so the first step is showing them that [losing their creativity] will not happen if they receive treatment.
 They often have years of experiencing a chaotic life, and they don’t believe it’s something they can manage.
 They have to learn more skills through things like dialectical behavior therapy (DBT), which can be very helpful in helping them be more capable and confident handling day-to-day life.”